310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Kanata v2 %}
 by turning your [dream] into a [reality], yes? that is something chiaki has been doing since long ago.

-if there are no heroes in this world, then *we* will become heroes.
+if there are no heroes in this world, then *we* will become the heroes.
 {% endbubble %}

 ## Chapter 2